 By Gene Openshaw

-Harry catches the train to Hogwarts at King's Cross Station.
-(The fanciful exterior shot in The Chamber of Secrets (2002) is actually nearby St. Pancras International Station.)
+Harry catches the Hogwarts Express train at King's Cross Station.
+(The fanciful exterior shown in 2002's Chamber of Secrets was actually shot at nearby St. Pancras International Station.)
 Inside the glass-roofed train station, on a pedestrian sky bridge over the tracks, Hagrid gives Harry a train ticket.
-Harry heads to platform 9¾, where he and his new buddy Ron magically push their luggage carts through a brick pillar between the platforms, emerging onto a hidden platform.
-(For a fun photo-op, head to the station's western departures concourse to find the Platform 9 ¾ sign and the luggage cart that looks like it's disappearing into the wall, and a cleverly located gift shop.
+Harry finds his way to the magical platform 9¾ with some help, but these days it's well-signed, with a luggage cart that looks like it's disappearing into the wall, and a cleverly located gift shop.
 (Good luck reaching the platform itself without wizarding powers.)
 Expect a 30-minute wait for a photo with the cart.

-In The Sorcerer's Stone, the scene showing Harry being chosen for Gryffindor's Quidditch team was shot in the halls of the 13th-century Lacock Abbey, 13 miles east of Bath.
-Harry attends Professor Snape's class in one of the Abbey's peeling-plaster rooms — appropriate to Snape's temperament.
+In The Sorcerer's Stone, Harry is chosen for Gryffindor's Quidditch team in the halls of the 13th-century Lacock Abbey, 13 miles east of Bath.
+Harry also attends Professor Snape's class in one of the abbey's peeling-plaster rooms.
 (You can visit with recommended Mad Max Tours.)

-Christ Church College inspired two film sets familiar to Potter fans.
-In The Sorcerer's Stone, the kids are ferried to Hogwarts and then ascend a stone staircase that leads into the Great Hall.
+Several other parts of Hogwarts were filmed at Oxford University.
+In The Sorcerer's Stone, the students arriving at Hogwarts first ascend a stone staircase that, in real life, leads into the Great Hall of Christ Church College.
 Christ Church's high-ceilinged dining hall was a model for the one seen throughout the films (with the weightless candles and flaming braziers)…but the actual filming happened on a set at the Leavesden studios.

-At the end of The Sorcerer's Stone, Harry sneaks under an invisibility cloak into the Hogwarts Library (really Duke Humfrey's Library in the Bodleian Library), and he awakens in the Hogwarts infirmary, filmed in the big-windowed Divinity School, on the ground floor of the Bodleian Library; Ron also recuperates here after being poisoned in The Half-Blood Prince.
-In The Goblet of Fire (2005), Mad-Eye Moody turns Draco into a ferret in the New College cloister.
+Later in The Sorcerer's Stone, Harry sneaks under an invisibility cloak into the Hogwarts Library (really Duke Humfrey's Library in the Bodleian Library), and he awakens in the Hogwarts infirmary (the big-windowed Divinity School of the Bodleian).
+And in The Goblet of Fire, Mad-Eye Moody turns Draco into a ferret in the New College cloister.

 Durham and Northeast England

 In The Sorcerer's Stone, Harry walks with his white owl, Hedwig, through a snowy cloister at Durham Cathedral, which was used throughout the series for various Hogwarts scenes.

 Harry first learns to fly a broomstick on the green grass of Hogwarts' school grounds, filmed inside the walls of Alnwick Castle, where admission includes broomstick-riding lessons.
-This scenic castle, 30 miles from Newcastle.
-In The Chamber of Secrets, this is where the Weasleys' flying car crashes into the Whomping Willow.
+This scenic castle, 30 miles from Newcastle, also appears as Hogwarts later in the series.

-Many of the movies' exterior shots — especially scenes of the Hogwarts grounds — were filmed in craggy, cloudy, mysterious Scotland (much of it in the Fort William and Glencoe areas).
+Many of the movies' exterior shots — especially scenes of the Hogwarts grounds — were filmed in the craggy, cloudy Highlands of Scotland (mostly in the Fort William/Glencoe area).

 Other scenes filmed in the Highlands include a desolate hillside with Hagrid's stone hut in Glencoe, which was the main location for outdoor filming in The Prisoner of Azkaban.
 Exterior scenes for The Half-Blood Prince were filmed in Glencoe as well as in the small village of Glenfinnan.

-Gene Openshaw is the co-author of Rick Steves' London.
+Gene Openshaw is the co-author of the Rick Steves London guidebook.